godfat/rest-core/README.md

 I/O bound operations shouldn't be blocking the CPU!
-If you have a reactor, i.e. event loop, you should take the advantage of that to make HTTP requests non-blocking the whole process/thread.
+If you have a reactor, i.e. event loop, you should take the advantage of that to make HTTP requests not block the whole process/thread.
 For now, we support eventmachine and cool.io.
 Below is an example for eventmachine:

 ``` ruby